wray27/Cloud-Computing/README.md

 The Cloud Nonce Discovery (CND) system,  utilizes horizontal scaling hosted by Amazon Web Service's (AWS) Elastic Compute Cloud (EC2) for a parallel computational task.
 The computational task is to compute a Blockchain proof-of-work.

+## Background

+In a Blockchain distributed ledger protocol, the proof-of-work stage consists of using a block of data and an arbitrary random 32-bit number that is only used once (nonce), as inputs to the SHA256 cryptographic hash function.
+The output of SHA256 is then used as input to the function again.
+The output is a hash value, whcih is random and in the range $0$ to $(2^{256}-1)$.
+The aim of proof of work is to determine whether a nonce is golden.
+For a given data block, a nonce is golden if the hash value returned has a difficulty-level $D$ leading number of bits which are zero.

 ## Setup

 * The required version of python is **_Python 3.6.x and up_**.